Basic Yoga Poses

 And if you do a basic yoga pose where you stretch or move the arms in an up and back direction, as in downward facing dog, then you should also include a basic pose where you stretch the arms in a down and back direction say in table top.

-Likewise if stretching the shoulders in an up and back direction say with puppy dog shoulder stretch, then balance it a stretch like rack pose.
+Similarly, if stretching the shoulders in an up and back direction say with puppy dog shoulder stretch, then balance it a stretch like rack pose.

-If you find a certain combination or sequencing of poses doesn't work (for me it used to be wheel pose followed by Shoulder Stand shoulder stand or plough pose), then don't do them or use some intermediary poses to better prepare you.
+If you find a certain combination or sequencing of poses doesn't work (for me it used to be wheel pose followed by Shoulder Standshoulder stand or plough pose), then don't do them or use some intermediary poses to better prepare you.

 So for example, I could have included some sort of forward bend for the neck to transition to shoulder-stand like rabbit pose.